Towards Automated Kernel Generation in the Era of LLMs: Introduction

 \section{Introduction}

-The rapid scaling of large language models (LLMs) has placed efficient hardware utilization at the core of modern AI systems~\cite{kaplan2020scaling}.
-To meet these demands, specialized accelerators such as GPUs and NPUs have become the backbone of large-scale training and inference~\cite{choquette2021nvidia,huawei2019ascend}.
-At the core of these platforms are kernels that implement fundamental operations, including matrix multiplication and attention, which dominate execution time in LLM workloads.
-As a result, the end-to-end performance, efficiency, and cost of LLM systems are largely determined by kernel efficiency rather than hardware peak capability.
+Rapid scaling of large language models (LLMs) has made efficient hardware utilization a central challenge in modern AI systems~\cite{kaplan2020scaling}.
+Consequently, specialized accelerators such as GPUs and NPUs have become the foundation of large-scale training and inference~\cite{choquette2021nvidia,huawei2019ascend}.
+Their performance is largely governed by kernels implementing fundamental operations, such as matrix multiplication and attention, which dominate execution time in LLM workloads.
+As a result, overall system throughput, efficiency, and cost are often determined more by kernel quality than by hardware peak performance.

 Despite their foundational role, the development of efficient kernels remains a formidable engineering challenge.
 Achieving near-peak hardware utilization requires deep expertise in both algorithmic design and hardware-specific intricacies.
 Furthermore, kernel optimization is inherently non-scalable: implementations are often tightly coupled to particular hardware architectures and workload characteristics, which hinders their reuse and generalization across different GPU generations or hardware vendors~\cite{wu2023pytorch}.
+Although compiler-based autotuning approaches partially alleviate these scalability challenges through automated schedule generation and optimization, they remain fundamentally constrained by manually designed search spaces, scheduling primitives, and optimization priors.

-In response to these challenges, LLMs and LLM-based agents offer a transformative paradigm for kernel generation.
-By training on vast repositories of code and documentation, LLMs effectively compress expert-level ``world knowledge'' regarding hardware specifications, enabling them to bridge the semantic gap between high-level algorithms and low-level implementation details.
-Beyond static code generation, LLM-based agents excel in navigating the irregular optimization landscape through iterative refinement.
-This closed-loop approach not only drastically reduces the engineering but also generalizes across workloads and hardware configurations, toward a future of scalable, automated kernel discovery.
-As a result, LLMs and LLM-based agents are emerging as compelling foundations for the next generation of kernel generation and optimization frameworks.
+In response to these challenges, LLMs and agentic systems have emerged as a promising paradigm for kernel generation and optimization.
+Trained on large-scale code repositories and technical documentation, LLMs encode substantial expertise in hardware-aware programming, enabling them to bridge the gap between high-level algorithmic specifications and low-level implementations.
+Beyond one-shot code generation, agentic frameworks leverage iterative execution feedback to refine candidate kernels, facilitating scalable and more open-ended exploration of complex optimization spaces across workloads and hardware platforms.
+Consequently, LLMs and agents are increasingly becoming a foundation for automated kernel development.